-2.3.6 Downtown
+2.3.6 Central Business District (CBD) Downtown

-Downtown is the primary retail, office, social, urban residential, and government center of the City.
+The CBDDowntown is the primary retail, office, social, urban residential, and government center of the City.
 The complementary, interactive mixture of uses and urban design provides for a regional intensity and viability with a local character.
 The regional focus and vitality of the district are evident in the urban intensity and composition of the uses in the district.
 Local character is reflected in the district's design, people-orientation, and connectivity, which foster a sense of community.
 The CBD is intended to attract significant numbers of additional office and retail jobs as well as new high-density housing.
-The plan anticipates that the properties within the CBD will be developed into commercial and residential mixed uses.
+The plan anticipates that the properties within the CBD will be developed into 75 percent commercial and 25 percent_commercial and residential mixed_uses.